-- Design – Upon finalizing the concepts, designers will start to create high-quality visuals using design tools such as Illustrator or Photoshop or other design tools according to their preferences and matching the client’s requirements.
+- Design – Upon finalizing the concepts, designers will start to create high-quality visuals.
+By using design tools such as Illustrator or Photoshop or other design tools, designers will start working on the design, matching the client’s requirements.

 - Review – With a developed design, designers will present it to the client for review and feedback.
 At this stage, multiple iterations are conducted to the design to ensure the design appeases the client.

-- Delivery – Once the design fulfills all the requirements and receives approval, it’ll then move to the final stage — production and delivery.
-If the design is intended for print, designers prepare high-resolution files and work with printers to ensure the design is printed accurately.
+- Delivery – Once the design receives approval, it’ll then move to the final stage — production and delivery.
+If the design is intended for print, designers prepare high-resolution files.
+Followed by printing the designs accurately.
 If it’s for digital platforms, designers may collaborate with clients to go live on the intended platform.

 - Empathize – Researching to understand the intended users’ needs from an emphatic perspective.

-- Prototype – Designers would produce tangible representations of the chosen ideas, allowing them to evaluate the ideas and tackle flaws early on.
+- Prototype – Designers would finally produce tangible representations of the chosen ideas.
+Allowing them to evaluate the ideas and tackle flaws early on.

 - Test – The final prototype will then be subjected to user testing to ensure the product meets the desired goals.
 This phase also encourages designers to accumulate feedback and implement improvements before finalizing the product for launch.

 Graphic design and UI/UX design reside under the design umbrella, but their skill sets and tools are uniquely different.

 If you’re re-examining your skills as a designer or just considering your options for a career change, make sure you’ve acquired the common skills according to the career path you’re aiming for, such as;